menglong81/DjangoWeb-framework/README.rst

 * First, clone this project

+* Next replace APP_NAME with your project name in the DjangoWeb-framework folder
-* Next, You need to replace all {#APPNAME#} characters with your project name characters in the project in the editor
+* And Next, You need to replace all {#APPNAME#} characters with your project name characters in the project in the editor
 * And replace APP_NAME with your project name in the static folder

 * At this point you can start your application